Ramp and plateau in bulk correlators within the disk topology in JT gravity: Conclusion

 \section{Conclusion}

-In this work we have shown that the characteristic dip–ramp–plateau behavior of chaotic quantum systems emerges directly from bulk correlators in Jackiw–Teitelboim gravity, without invoking topology change or non-perturbative saddles.
+In this work we have shown that a dip–ramp–plateau structure emerges perturbatively from bulk correlators in Jackiw–Teitelboim gravity within the disk topology, without invoking topology change or genuinely nonperturbative saddles.
 By evaluating the gravitationally dressed Hadamard function through the next-to-leading term in the steepest-descent expansion of the Schwarzian path integral, we found that correlators evaluated in a single black hole exterior region decay exponentially at all orders considered, reproducing the semiclassical suppression.
-In contrast, correlators linking the two disconnected black hole exteriors undergo a transition: after their semiclassical decay, the $\mathcal O(\lambda^2)$ contribution produces first a linear growth and then a saturation to a constant value.
-The resulting bulk and boundary correlators exhibit a complete dip–ramp–plateau structure already at this perturbative order.
+In contrast, correlators linking the two exteriors display a qualitatively different behavior: after the initial semiclassical decay, the $\mathcal O(\lambda^2)$ correction generates a linear ramp followed by saturation to a constant value.
+At this perturbative order, both bulk and boundary observables exhibit the complete dip–ramp–plateau pattern.
+Higher orders in $\lambda^2$ eventually lead to exponential growth, indicating that the perturbative series is asymptotic.
+This is similar to the case of the same side correlators studied in \cite{jacopo}.
+The implications of this asymptotic structure are left for future research.

-These findings demonstrate that the restoration of late-time correlations—often associated with the inclusion of wormhole geometries in Euclidean formulations—arises here from the dynamics of boundary reparametrization modes around the Lorentzian black hole saddle.
-The location of the dip shows the expected $\beta$-dependence familiar from random matrix theory, while remaining entirely within the disk topology.
-This suggests that part of the mechanism usually attributed to ensemble averaging or topology summation is already encoded in the perturbative gravitational response of the TFD geometry.

-The analysis indicates that information flow across the two exterior regions is captured perturbatively in JT gravity and that the first quantum correction to the gravitational path integral is sufficient to restore late-time correlations.
-Extending these results beyond massless fields, exploring back-reaction, and identifying the precise interplay with non-perturbative corrections remain natural next steps.
-More broadly, our results strengthen the view that the essential features underlying the resolution of the information paradox can already be seen in controlled perturbation theory around a single, fixed saddle \cite{germani}.